Educational Leadership and Policy Studies Ed.D.

 This program has been designed to respond to the expanding demands placed on leaders in educational and human service organizations where leaders are increasingly expected to design and supervise local research and varied evaluative studies; interpret and apply recent national research findings; analyze and apply governmental regulations and court decisions; develop organizational responses to emerging social expectations; organize and lead staff development programs; understand and apply broad-based economic principles and social and fiscal policy; develop and manage budgets; assess and respond to the psychological needs of educational consumers; and employ effective interpersonal management and decision-making skills.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Education

 Applicants must possess a master's degree or equivalent, from an accredited institution and a cumulative grade point average of 3.00 for previous graduate study.
 Other requirements include three letters of recommendation, a representative scholarly writing sample and a resume.
-Applicants will provide GRE general test scores taken within the last 5 years.

 Students admitted to graduate studies must complete successfully a core of study consisting of courses in research, foundational and policy studies, and organizational change and leadership.
 Upon such completion and submission of a qualifying paper, students will be considered for candidacy for the degree.
 Students must also pass a written comprehensive examination prior to the award of the degree of Doctor of Education.